brejoc/Mercurial-Wiki/README.md

+# ATTENTION

+**This project is abandoned.
+If someone is interested in maintaining it, please contact me.**

 ## Mercurial Wiki

 Mercurial Wiki is a wiki with the sole purpose to be embedded into a Mercurial repository.
 Everyone who clones the repository will automatically get the wiki documentation with all the information needed to get started or the latest changes for the project or branch.